cpviolator/dedisp/README.md

       * `GPU_ARCH = sm_60`
   3.  `make && make install`

   Either of these will build a shared object library named `libdedisp.so` which is a prerequisite for Heimdall.
-The dedisp header files will be installed into `INSTALL_DIR/include`, the test and runtime library into `INSTALL_DIR/lib` and the test executable into `INSTALL_DIR/bin`.
-The `CMake` method will build a static libray `libdedisp.a` in addition to `libdedisp.so`
+The dedisp header files will be installed into `INSTALL_DIR/include`, the test and runtime library into `INSTALL_DIR/lib`.
+The CMake method will build static libraries `libdedisp.a, libdedisp_test.a` or a shared libraries `libdedisp.so, libdedisp_test.so` via the CMake variable `BUILD_SHARED_LIBS`.
+Install locations are unchanged, with the additions that the test executable will be placed into `INSTALL_DIR/bin` and `libdedisp_test.a/so` will be placed in `INSTALL_DIR/lib`.
+CMake's usual boiler plate configuration files are in the CMake default paths.